mathie/nanowrimo/_drafts/puppet.md

 The real world tends not to be quite so neat.
 Servers have side effects (otherwise, what are they doing?).
-Even in the trivial example of an HTTP load balancer in the form of nginx.
+Even in the trivial example of an HTTP load balancer in the form of Nginx.
 I might be able to neatly model its primary purpose as a pure function:

     response = forward(request)